Niki and Gabi

-Nicola Teresa DeMartino and Gabriella Nelida DeMartino (born May 5, 1995), known professionally as Niki and Gabi, are an American twin duo of singers, social media influencers, YouTubers and actresses.
-In 2018, the duo released their debut extended play, Individual, and won a Streamy Award in the category of fashion.

-The duo are also active as solo musicians, Gabi was the first member to start her solo career, she released her debut single "Ever After" in 2016 and her debut extended play, Gabroadway, was released in 2020 ahead of her 2022 debut studio album, Paintings of Me.
-Niki's debut single "Let It Roar" was released in 2018 and her debut extended play, Nights Alone, was released in 2021.

-Career
+Niki and Gabi (born May 5, 1995) is an American duo composed of twin sisters Niki DeMar and Gabi DeMartino.
+They rose to prominence following the creation of their YouTube channel, where they posted covers and vlogs.
+They partnered with Awesomeness to produce several web shows, including their self-titled reality series which has run for five seasons.
+They made their acting debut in the 2016 comedy-drama film Dance Camp, and their official debut single "First" was released in 2017.

+In 2018, the duo won their first Streamy Award in the category of fashion.
+The same year, they released their debut extended play, Individual, which peaked at two Billboard charts.
+Their last single before starting their solo careers "Hair Tie" was released in 2019.
+Niki released two extended plays titled Nights Alone (2021) and Ruined My Life (2023), while Gabi released one studio album, Paintings of Me (2022) and one extended play, Gabroadway (2020).

+Life and career

+1995–2015: Early life and career beginnings

-Niki and Gabi are twin sisters.
-They attended Notre Dame High School in Easton, Pennsylvania and then DeSales University in Center Valley, Pennsylvania, where Niki majored in television and film and Gabi majored in musical theatre.
+Nicola Teresa DeMartino and Gabriella Nelida DeMartino are twin sisters that were born on May 5, 1995.
+They attended Notre Dame High School in Easton, Pennsylvania, and then DeSales University in Center Valley, Pennsylvania, where Niki majored in television and film and Gabi majored in musical theatre.
 They dropped out of college after their junior year.
+They auditioned for the X Factor with their older sister Alex, performing "Telephone" by Lady Gaga and Beyoncé.

 They initially produced comedy skits on their YouTube channel 00RemakeGirls.
 They later started a new channel, Niki and Gabi Beauty, for beauty, fashion and lifestyle themed videos.
 They signed with AwesomenessTV and StyleHaul in 2012.
-A cover of "Friday" by Rebecca Black in 2013 helped launch their YouTube career.
-They released their debut single "We're Not Over" on June 21, 2014, which however was taken down from streaming platforms along with their second single "It" that was released in June 2015.
+A parody of "Friday" by Rebecca Black in 2013 helped launch their YouTube career.
+They released their first single "We're Not Over" on June 21, 2014, which was later removed from streaming platforms along with their second single "It" that was released in June 2015.